-Karnataka crisis: Aiming to save Cong-JD(S) govt, Kumaraswamy to expand cabinet today
+Karnataka crisis: Kumaraswamy expands cabinet, inducts two ministers

-Bengaluru, June 14: In a move that could reignite dissent in the ruling coalition, H D Kumaraswamy-led Karnataka government will induct two independent legislators into his cabinet on Friday.
+Bengaluru, June 14: In a move that could reignite dissent in the ruling coalition, Karnataka Chief Minister H D Kumaraswamy inducted two independent legislators into his cabinet on Friday.

-Governor Vajubhai Vala will administer the oath of office and secrecy to new members joining the State Council of Ministers at 1.00 PM at the Raj Bhavan.
+Governor Vajubhai Vala administed the oath of office to R Shankar and H Nagesh as state cabinet ministers at Rajbhavan in Bengaluru.

 Of the total of 34 ministerial positions in Karnataka, Congress and JD(S) have shared 22 and 12 respectively according to the coalition arrangement.
 Currently, three posts are vacant, two from the JD(S) and one from Congress.